-This family-run property has long been popular on the French and Belgian markets, and it is easy to see why.
-As well as the warm welcome that you will receive from owners Françoise and Christian Jacquot who's family have lovingly developed the property over the last 40 years, it enjoys a sought-after beachfront location half way along the palm-fringed wide expanse of white sands to be found along the coast of French-speaking Casamance.
-Spend your days lazing amongst the palms listening to the roll of the surf and enjoy a delicious lunch directly on the sands at the 'Paillotin' beach restaurant which is well-known as a great spot for a tasty bite for those strolling along the endless beach.
+This family-run property has long been popular on the French and Belgian markets, and it's easy to see why.
+As well as the warm welcome that you will receive from owners, Françoise and Christian Jacquot, it enjoys a sought-after beachfront location along the palm-fringed expanse of white sand found along the coast of Casamance.

-The elevated location of the hotel allows it to make the most of the fabulous views, and a relaxation sun terrace enables its guests to enjoy the stunning vistas whilst soaking up the warm African sunshine.
-Although the hotel does not have a swimming pool, the refreshing waters of the Atlantic Ocean are never far away, and the beach can be reached by descending approximately 50 gentle steps.
-The restaurant is also delightfully poised above the beach, offering both indoor and outdoor dining with its extensive terrace, perfect also for a refreshing drink by day or a cocktail by night.
+The hotel's elevated location makes the most of the fabulous views, and a sun terrace gives you space to enjoy the stunning vistas whilst soaking up the African sunshine.
+Although the hotel doesn't have a swimming pool, the Atlantic Ocean is never far away, and the beach can be reached by descending a series of steps.
+Here you will also find the beachside restaurant nestled under the palms, ideal for a lunchtime bite.

 Dine and reside in quality and relaxation

-Start your day with breakfast overlooking the palm trees through to the sands below and enjoying the cooling sea breeze; for a change of scene, the continental breakfast can also be taken on your private room terrace surrounded by tropical gardens.
-However, it is after nightfall that the terrace comes alive, with subtle lighting and candles creating an inviting atmosphere by which to savour the delicious range of dishes on offer.
-You will not be short of choice with an extensive, French-inspired menu, accompanied by a wide selection of wines.
-You should expect to dine in the hotel as there are limited options available in Cap Skirring itself, however we do not offer the half board table d'hôte menu for purchase in advance (although it is available as an option locally) as we believe it is best for you to make your own selection from the tempting à la carte menu on offer.
+Start your day with breakfast overlooking the palm trees through to the sands below, or for a change of scenery, take breakfast on your private room terrace surrounded by tropical gardens.
+The main restaurant is poised above the beach, offering both indoor and outdoor dining with its vast terrace.
+It's after nightfall that this area comes alive, with subtle lighting and candles creating an inviting atmosphere.
+You won't be short of choice with an extensive, French-inspired menu, accompanied by a selection of wines.
+You should expect to dine in the hotel as there are limited options available in Cap Skirring itself, however we do not offer the half board table d'hôte menu for purchase in advance (although it is available as an option locally) as we believe it's best to make your own selection from the à la carte menu.

 Rooms at La Paillote are located in single storey bungalows dotted around the tropical gardens in the form of a traditional village, complete with Senegalese thatched diola roofs.
-The extensive 4 hectares of gardens surrounding them provide a sense of tranquility enabling you to truly relax.
-They are comfortable and well-equipped without being luxurious, complete with a mini fridge and air-conditioning for extra comfort.
+They are comfortable and well equipped without being luxurious, complete with a mini fridge and air-conditioning.

 Exploring and experiences

-La Paillote can be found approximately 2 km from the village of Cap Skirring which offers a chance to witness African life with a small selection of local shops, bars and restaurants as well as its artisan centre.
-Local excursions such as boat trips through the mangroves and 4WD trips into the Casamance hinterland to experience the culture of the region can be arranged through the hotel.
-A 4-hour easy road transfer brings you here from The Gambia, however we would not recommend making the journey on your day of arrival; a stay here would work perfectly as a twin centre, hotel-based holiday enabling you to witness a different, enticing part of West Africa.
+La Paillote can be found approximately 2km from the village of Cap Skirring which offers a chance to witness African life with a small selection of local shops, bars and restaurants as well as its artisan centre.
+Local excursions such as boat trips through the mangroves and 4WD trips into the Casamance hinterland can be arranged through the hotel.
+A 4-hour easy road transfer brings you here from The Gambia; however we would not recommend making the journey on your day of arrival.
+A stay here would work perfectly as a twin-centre holiday combining The Gambia and Senegal, enabling you to witness different regions of West Africa.